MwithHeart/writetech-accelerator-portfolio-mariam/README.md

 # Mariam's WriteTech Accelerator Portfolio

+# My portfolio

+> [!NOTE]
+> This project is still a work in progress so you may find broken links and blank pages.
+These pages will be updated as I progress in the WriteTech Accelerator Program.

 Welcome 😊

 This repository contains all my project work and deliverables from the **WriteTech Accelerator Program**.